nelci592/reporting-docs/designing-reports/connecting-to-data/data-items/grouping-data-/how-to-add-groups-to-table-item-and-crosstab-item.md

             bar to place the group as a parent group or a child group to an existing group.

 The group is added with a default name, group expression, and sort
-            expression that is based on the field name.Add an adjacent row/column group to a Table data item
+            expression that is based on the field name.

+##Add an adjacent row/column group to a Table data item

 1.